haywortha/cs262/cs262/lab02/README.md

-What is the name of the component in this application?
+CS 262 - Lab 2
+This lab is based on https://cs.calvin.edu/courses/cs/262/kvlinden/02management/lab.html

+hacks that I had to make: none

+Answers to the lab questions:

+#1
-Name one prop and one state element in the code. - count is a prop and the numbers used are the states How are curly braces ({}) used in the JSX code. - enclosing functions Identify one anonymous function in the code. - clickHandler Does the application, when run on either Android or iOS, use HTML and/or CSS?
-Both
+#2 count is a prop and the numbers used are the states
+#3 enclosing functions
+#4 clickHandler
+#5 Both